November 15, 1990: Cupertino wins a design patent for its Apple Extended Keyboard II, arguably the greatest computer keyboard of all time.

 Finally, in a notable improvement over its predecessor, the Apple Extended Keyboard II featured an extendable foot in its base.
 This allowed for a variable height.
 Combined with a curved ergonomic design, this gave users many options for getting the keyboard angled just right for their individual needs.

-Did you ever hack out a document on an Apple Extended Keyboard II?
-Or maybe you’re still using one?
+Did you ever hack out a document on one of these keyboards?
+Or maybe you’re still using one today?
 Tell us why it’s the best Apple keyboard ever (or not) in the comments below.